Efficient solution of symmetric eigenvalue problems from families of coupled systems: Condensed pole interpolation method

 \section{Condensed pole interpolation method}

 Assume that $A$ and $M$ are now represented through the standard splitting as in Eq.~\eqref{eq:dec_sys}.
 The topic of this section is the construction of the subspace $V_2$ in Eq.~\eqref{eq:subspace_V}.
-In the following, we shall consider the eigenvalue $\lambda > 0$ as fixed and define an additional bound $\tilde \Lambda$ satisfying
+Consider the eigenvalue $\lambda > 0$ as fixed, and define an additional bound $\tilde \Lambda$ satisfying